intershop/helm-charts/charts/iom/docs/ExampleProd.rst

 Requirements and characteristics are numbered again.
 You will find these numbers in the `values file`_ listed below in order to see the relation between requirement and current configuration.

-* Two IOM application servers must run in parallel.
+1. Two IOM application servers must run in parallel.
-* Usage of an external PostgreSQL server (Azure Database for PostgreSQL server).
+2. Usage of an external PostgreSQL service.
-* No reset of PostgreSQL data during the installation process.
+3. No reset of database during the installation process.
-* Usage of an external SMTP server.
+4. Usage of an external SMTP server.
-* Shared file system of IOM located on externally provided resources.
+5. Shared file system of IOM located on externally provided resources.
-* Usage of an external NGINX Ingress controller.
+6. Usage of an external NGINX Ingress controller.
-* The system should be able to be upgraded without downtime.
+7. The system should be able to be upgraded without downtime.
-* Time for initialization, migration, and configuration has to be adapted due to the specific characteristics of the project.
+8. Time for initialization, migration, and configuration has to be adapted due to the specific characteristics of the project.

 Values File
 ===========